TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 * Similar to core testing, this documentation relies an docker and docker-compose.
 See the :ref:`core testing requirements <testing-core-dependencies>` for more details.

-* We assume extension code is located at github and automatic testing is done using travis-ci.
+* We assume extension code is located at github and automatic testing is done using Travis CI.
-  The integration of travis-ci into github is dead simple.
+  The integration of Travis CI into github is dead simple.
 If your extension code is elsewhere or a different CI should be used, you need to figure out details on your own but may very well use this document as inspiration since the strategies may be similar.